The Gluon Propagator in the Coulomb Gauge

 \magnification \magstep1 \centerline {\bf The Gluon Propagator in the Coulomb Gauge } 2cm \centerline { A. Andra\v si } \centerline {\it 'Rudjer Bo\v skovi\' c' Institute, Zagreb, Croatia } 4cm

 \beginsection Abstract

 We give the results for all the one-loop propagators, including finite parts, in the Coulomb gauge.
 In finite parts we find new non-rational functions in addition to the single logarithms of the Feynman gauge.
 Of course, the two gauges must agree for any gauge invariant function.
-1cm PACS: 11.15.Bt; 11.10.Gh 0.5cm Keywords: Coulomb gauge; Gluon propagator 5cm Electronic address: aandrasi@rudjer.irb.hr
+We revise the manuscript hep-th/0311118v2 and Eur.Phys.J.C37, 307-313(2004) in accordance with the notation and correct Feynman rules for the Coulomb gauge in Minkowski space found in [16].
+The high-energy behaviour of the proper two-point functions is added in Appendix C.